nytimes/three-story-controls/docs/three-story-controls.exitpoisevent.md

 ## ExitPOIsEvent interface

-Event: Fired when attempting to go the the next/previous point of interest, but none exists Fired on `StoryPointsControls` and `PathPointsControls`
+Event: Fired when attempting to go the the next/previous point of interest, but none exists Fired on `StoryPointsControls` and `PathPointsControls`<!-- -->. `controls.addEventListener('ExitPOIs', ...)`

 <b>Signature:</b>